Salmonella in Milk review

 Commentary

-On December 1 2011 Mr Fidel Gomez (aka Mr Cheese) received from the authorities in Utah a fine of $500 for the illegal production and sale of cheese without a license and for selling cheese without a label.
+On December 1 2011 Mr Fidel Gomez (aka Mr Cheese) received from the authorities in Utah a fine of $500 for the illegal and sale of cheese without a license and for selling cheese without a label.
 Given the seriousness of the facts, Mr Cheese came off it lightly.

 Sources